b1tcr4sh/Degen-Counter-Bot/README.md

 - Integrate MongoDB to separate word counts between servers.
 - Add total count global word count to activity status.
 - Create categories of words which count individually, and have their own defineable word lists.
+- Limit Check command to customizable amount of entries.
+- Leaderboard command to display top 10 and link to simple webpage displaying leaderboard.
+- Count command to show the user's amount.